listlfa/rpi-ArchOwncloudViaPuppet/README.md

 - Notes
 -
-Currently these are my notes for my enviornment some/all of this may not suit you
+I am a beginner for Linux.
+Currently these are my notes for my enviornment some/all of this may not suit you.
+Some system linux commands  http://www.tecmint.com/command-line-tools-to-monitor-linux-performance/

 - Assumptions
 -